 The College Board’s request process can take up to seven weeks, so start early.
 Most students work with their school counselor to submit an accommodations request.The Request Process

 Documenting the Need

-Documentation of the student’s disability and need for specific accommodations is always required and must sometimes be submitted for College Board review.Providing Documentation
+The student’s disability and need for specific accommodations should be documented.
+Documentation must sometimes be submitted for College Board review.Providing Documentation

 What to Do After Approval

 Students whose accommodations are already approved by the College Board need to take certain steps before test day.After Approval

 Find out what counselors need to do before, during, and after administering exams to students with approved accommodations.Administering Exams